panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 bigFunction();
 ```

-Encouraging the usage of `const` for immutable bindings or `let` otherwise ensures a practice that reduces the uninitialized variables appearance.
+Encouraging the usage of `const` for immutable bindings or `let` otherwise ensures a practice that reduces the appearance of the uninitialized variable.

 **Tip 2: Increase cohesion**

 [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) characterizes the degree to which the elements of a module (namespace, class, method, block of code) belong together.
 The measurement of the cohesion is usually described as *high cohesion*  or *low cohesion*.

-High cohesion is preferable because it suggests to design the elements of the module to focus solely on a single task.
+High cohesion is preferable because it suggests designing the elements of the module to focus solely on a single task.
 It makes the module:

 * *Focused* and *understandable*: easier to understand what the module does
 * *Maintainable* and *easier to refactor*: the change in the module affects fewer modules
-* *Reusable*: being focusing on a single task, it makes the module easier to reuse
+* *Reusable*: being focused on a single task, it makes the module easier to reuse
 * *Testable*: you would easier test a module that's focused on a single task

 ![Components coupling and cohesion](./images/coupling-vs-cohesion.png)

-High cohesion accompanied with [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) is the characteristic of a well designed system.
+High cohesion accompanied by [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) is the characteristic of a well-designed system.

 A code block by itself might be considered a small module.
 To profit from the benefits of high cohesion, you need to keep the variables as close as possible to the code block that uses them.

-For instance, if a variable solely exists to form the logic of a block scope, then declare and allow the variable to live only within that block (using `const` or `let` declarations).
+For instance, if a variable solely exists to form the logic of block scope, then declare and allow the variable to live only within that block (using `const` or `let` declarations).
 Do not expose this variable to the outer block scope, since the outer block shouldn't care about this variable.

-One classic example of unnecessary extended life of variables is the usage of `for` cycle inside a function:
+One classic example of the unnecessarily extended life of variables is the usage of `for` cycle inside a function:

 ```javascript
 function someFunc(array) {